 In addition to our overall results, we have had strong contributions to our success from our subsidiary companies, VantageOne Financial and VantageOne Leasing.
-VantageOne Financial is our wealth management subsidiary and has had a very strong year, exceeding revenue goals.
-The expertise and efforts of our advisors and our team has allowed us to grow faster than we originally anticipated.
+VantageOne Financial is our wealth management subsidiary and has faced significant regulatory changes impacting their revenues.
+We are pleased with the effort and resilience of our team to address these challenges and show continued growth in business overall.
 VantageOne Leasing is our business equipment leasing subsidiary and provides equipment leasing to businesses across Canada.
-We run a small but very efficient portfolio and although there have been supply chain challenges in certain sectors, our lease division had a very strong year led by a small, dedicated team of experts.
+We run a small but very efficient portfolio and it has shown strong growth over the past year.